syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows multi-level grouping.
+The following screenshot shows the output for multi-level grouping.
 You can also download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Multilevel_Grouping1401226920).

 ![](SfListView_images/SfListView-Multilevel.png)